nagha95/electronic-voting-system/README.md

 Voter authentication, casting votes and vote encryption and storage into the database.

 # counting
-Vote database decryption, tallying and publishing election results and statistics.
+Voter database decryption, tallying and publishing election results and statistics.